lamhq/tech-notes/pages/devops/aws/30-governance/80-cloudformation/1-overview.md

 before it's actually processed.

-## Immutable pattern for application code deployments
+## Immutable pattern

 The immutable pattern specifies a deployment of application code by starting an entirely new set of servers with a new configuration or version of application code.

 When we go immutable, we don't want to ever upgrade in place.
 Once the cloud resource exists, it can't be modified.